An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Introduction

 There exist quite general actions of $\GD$ on $\Omega$, extending the natural action of $G$ on $\Omega$.
 Compare for example the action of Remark 46 in \cite{M5}.
-Is it possible to single out some actions of $\GD$ on $\Omega$, which extend the natural action of $G$ on $\Omega$ and also keep some of its properties?
-The natural action of $G$ on the building $\Omega$ satisfies: \begin{itemize} \item[(a)] It preserves the natural order on $\Omega$. \item[(b)] $\mb{Stab}_G(P)= P$ for all standard parabolic subgroups $P\in\Omega$. \end{itemize} Now every standard parabolic subgroup $P$ of $G$ extends naturally to a standard parabolic submonoid $\PD$ of $\GD$.
-An action of $\GD$ on $\Omega$, which extends the natural action of $G$ on $\Omega$, is called good if it satisfies: \begin{itemize} \item[(a)] It preserves the natural order on $\Omega$. \item[(b)] $\mb{Stab}_{\widehat{G}}(P)= \PD$ for all standard parabolic subgroups $P\in\Omega$. \end{itemize}

-It is open to determine all good actions.
+There is the following question: \begin{enumerate} \item[$\bullet$] Is it possible to single out some actions of $\GD$ on $\Omega$, which extend the natural action of $G$ on $\Omega$ and also keep some of its properties? \end{enumerate} The natural action of $G$ on the building $\Omega$ satisfies: \begin{itemize} \item[(a)] It preserves the natural order on $\Omega$. \item[(b)] $\mb{Stab}_G(Q)= Q$ for all standard parabolic subgroups $Q\in\Omega$. \end{itemize} Now every standard parabolic subgroup $Q$ of $G$ extends naturally to a standard parabolic submonoid $\widehat{Q}$ of $\GD$.
+An action of $\GD$ on $\Omega$, which extends the natural action of $G$ on $\Omega$, is called good if it satisfies: \begin{itemize} \item[(a)] It preserves the natural order on $\Omega$. \item[(b)] $\mb{Stab}_{\widehat{G}}(Q)= \widehat{Q}$ for all standard parabolic subgroups $Q\in\Omega$. \end{itemize} It is open to determine all good actions.
 In \cite{M5} we found two good actions of $\GD$, good action 1 and good action 2.
-Both have been obtained by the correspondence mentioned above from actions of $\WeD$ on $\mathcal C$, which in turn have been found by actions of $\WeD$ on the Tits cone and on Looijenga's modified Tis cone.
-It worked perfectly.
-But if you look at the formulas of these actions in Corollary 50 and Corollary 51 of \cite{M5}, you would like to have some natural models of these actions, if it is possible.
+Both have been obtained by the correspondence mentioned above from actions of $\WeD$ on $\mathcal C$, which in turn have been found by an action of $\WeD$ on the facets of the Tits cone and by an action of $\WeD$ on Looijenga's modified Tits cone.
+However, the formulas for these actions in Corollary 50 and Corollary 51 of \cite{M5} are unintuitive.
+It is desirable to find natural models for these actions, if at all possible.

 In this paper we give a natural algebraic geometric model of good action 1 of $\GD$.
-It is obtained as follows: Let $P^+$ be the set of dominant weights of the weight lattice.
-Let $L(\La)$ be the irreducibel highest weight module of highest weight $\La$, let $L(\La)^{(*)}$ be its restricted dual.
+It is obtained as follows: Let $P^+$ be the set of dominant weights of the weight lattice $P$.
+Let $L(\La)$ be the irreducible highest weight module of highest weight $\La$, let $L(\La)^{(*)}$ be its restricted dual.
 The Cartan algebra

 is a $P^+$-graded algebra over the field $\F$ of characteristic zero, whose multiplication on the graded parts

 is obtained dually to $G$-equivariant embeddings $L(\La_1+\La_2)\to L(\La_1)\otimes L(\La_2)$, $\La_1$, $\La_2\in P^+$.